The Undone Texture Wave

 The Old-Money Sleek Look

 At the opposite end of the spectrum, the ultra-sleek, polished look inspired by old-money aesthetics is having a major moment.
-Low chignons with not a single hair out of place, centre-parted slicked-back buns, and glass-smooth ponytails that communicate quiet luxury and understated confidence.
-This look pairs perfectly with minimalist and modern wedding themes, clean-lined dresses, and statement jewellery.
+Low chignons with not a single hair out of place, center-parted slicked-back buns, and glass-smooth ponytails that communicate quiet luxury and understated confidence.
+This look pairs perfectly with minimalist and modern wedding themes, clean-lined dresses, and statement jewelry.
 The execution requires excellent products — a smoothing serum, edge control, and a high-quality finishing spray — and a stylist comfortable with precision work.
 It photographs beautifully because the clean lines frame the face without distraction and translate across all lighting conditions.

 Maximalist Hair Accessories